Left-Right Relative Entropy: Left-right Relative Entropy

 The boundary coefficients are defined as $\psi_{l}^j = \mathcal{S}_{lj}/\sqrt{ \mathcal{S}_{1j} }$ and $\psi_{k}^j = \mathcal{S}_{kj}/\sqrt{\mathcal{S}_{1j} }$.
 With the real, symmetric, and unitary properties of $\mathcal{S}$, the result \eqref{U-TRE} can now be completely expressed in terms of the modular $\mathcal{S}$-matrix.
 Thus, the LRRE for Cardy states in diagonal CFTs is:

-The equations \eqref{U-TRE} and \eqref{TRE-CARD} demonstrate that the terms are finite and do not depend on the scales (UV cutoff) involved in the system, consistent with our understanding of relative entropy.
+The equations (\ref{U-TRE}) and (\ref{TRE-CARD}) demonstrate that the terms are finite and do not depend on the scales (UV cutoff) involved in the system, consistent with our understanding of relative entropy.
 The quantum fidelity is then:

-In the context of equation (\ref{TRE-CARD}), it's worth noting that the numerator $\mathcal{S}_{kj}^2$ can be zero, leading to the possibility of the left-right relative entropy becoming infinite.
-Moreover, as we will demonstrate in the upcoming examples, it's possible for the left-right relative entropy between two boundary states to be zero, despite the apparent differences between the states.
+In the context of equation (\ref{TRE-CARD}), it's worth noting that the denominator $\mathcal{S}_{kj}^2$ can be zero, leading to the possibility of the left-right relative entropy becoming infinite.
+It also is positive \footnote{For the proof of the positivity of Eq.(\ref{TRE-CARD}) See the Appendix \ref{App:Positivity}.}.
+Moreover, as we will demonstrate in the upcoming examples, it's possible for the left-right relative entropy between the left/right reduced density matrices of two boundary states to be zero, despite their orthogonality as global states \footnote{As we can see, the relative entropy between two density matrices is zero if and only if the density matrices are equal.
+However, this does not necessarily mean that the global states (which for example, purify the density matrices) are equal as well.
+See the Appendix \ref{App:Orthogonality} for a more detailed explanation, along with an example.}.